infor-design/enterprise/README.md

 <a name="documentation"></a>
 ### Documentation

-Gramercy Park's current documentation can be found at [soho.infor.com](http://soho.infor.com).
+Soho 2.0's current documentation can be found at [soho.infor.com](http://soho.infor.com).

 The documentation will be generated created inline in the pages (soon but not yet).
 You can fork the repo and submit pull requests following the [pull-request](#pull-requests) guidelines.